 If you like the calfskin and braided band of the Glenan, but want a Hermes bracelet with a chunkier enclosure, consider this option.
 Priced at $270, the Jumbo style is at once modern and a little retro, complemented with warm, golden yellow plating.
 Available in Étoupe, Gold, and Rose Azalée.
 Buy Here.

 Sometimes you just want a simple statement.
-The Uni bangle may not be the most eye-catching option from the Hermes bracelet collection, but it offers sleek, minimalist modern sophistication for both casual and semi-formal outfits.
+The Uni bangle may not be the most eye-catching piece from the Hermes bracelet collection, but the enamel bracelet offers sleek, minimalist modern sophistication for both casual and semi-formal outfits.
 The $285 bracelet is made in France and features a narrow band in Noir, Rouge (red), and Rose (pink) enamel, complemented with gold plating.
 Buy Here.

 Behapi Double Tour Bracelet